 The scatter plots and bar charts can tell you what is going well or not, and even then only in very general terms.
-More importantly, those visualizations don’t tell you why those metrics are the values they are, and knowing why is necessary for formulating and executing the fast reaction needed when a business incident occurs.
+More importantly, those visualizations don’t tell you why those metrics are the values they are and knowing why is necessary for formulating and executing the fast reaction needed when a business incident occurs.

 Dashboards inherently gloss over isolated, but significant data anomalies.

-If you read our previous post on KPIs, you know exactly why important business incidents affecting only one component or segment of your business get lost in the crowd of statistics like totals and averages which combine different individual metrics for one overall KPI.
+If you read our previous post on business metrics, you know exactly why important business incidents affecting only one component or segment of your business get lost in the crowd of statistics like totals and averages which combine different individual metrics for one overall KPI.
 When it comes to anomalies, “isolated” and “significant” are not mutually exclusive.

 - A small blip may represent a large, untapped opportunity.
 A small spike in online orders from a particular demographic may indicate that a small-scale marketing campaign could be scaled up, and generate even more revenue and new, loyal customers for the brand.

-- The “summarizing” nature of dashboard tools is a real barrier to real-time insights, especially to the crucial why, as mentioned above.
-In order to get to the reason you need to group and correlate multiple anomalies with a variety of event data.
+- The “summarizing” nature of dashboard tools is a serious barrier to real-time insights, especially to the crucial why, as mentioned above.
+In order to get to the reason, you need to group and correlate multiple anomalies with a variety of event data.
 However, without analyzing data to the most granular level of detail, there can be no correlation, and thus not reach any real-time actionable insights.

 A popular quote, attributed to Albert Einstein, gives some relevant advice: “Everything should be made as simple as possible, but not simpler”.
-Due to their focus on visualization of only a few metrics, instead of insight from all in real-time, dashboards leave things too simple.
+Due to their focus on the visualization of only a few metrics, instead of insight from all in real-time, dashboards leave things too simple.

-Big Data Dashboards alone don’t detect anything.
+Big data dashboards alone don’t detect anything.